Pegasus-pure/AI-Driven-Novel-Inference-Framework/README.md

 ## License

-Part of the Rain Project — internal use.
+Part of the Round Project — internal use.